 On 6 August, the St. Sixtus (San Sisto in Italian, the former patron of Pisa) celebrated the military victories of the Republic that often took place on this day: victory against the Saracen (1003), sack of Palermo (1064), victory over Genoa before Portovenere (1119), sack of Amalfi (1137), until 6 August 1284 when Pisa was defeated by Genoa in the naval battle of the Meloria.
 The city changed its patron saint to St. Rainerius (San Ranieri in Italina), celebrated on 17 August.
 Today is the historic regatta on the Arno, preceded by the superb Luminara on the banks of the river.

-Santa Cristina di Lungarno Church
+Santa Cristina di Lungarno church

 An old church dating back to the 8th century, Santa Cristina di Lungarno was located near the disappeared Roman bridge that came in front of the present-day Blue Palace.